-Khao soi – the coveted coconut curry noodle dish popular in Northern Thailand.
+Khao soi – the coveted Thai coconut curry noodle bowl popular in Northern Thailand.
 During my first visit to Chiang Mai, I took a cooking class to learn how to make Khao Soi.
 And while it was delicious when I tried the recipe at home, it just didn’t quite taste the same as what I had Thailand.
 So, during our latest visit to Chiang Mai, we ate loads of khao soi to decipher every flavor and lingered around the large woks at the front of food stalls to observe how it’s made.
 The trick, I’ve figured out, is in the simmer.
 That, and finding good quality ingredients.

 After tweaking my last recipe for curry noodles and several test runs at home, I’ve finally conquered making crock-pot khao soi at home.
 Our last few batches based on this recipe below instantly bring us back to our favorite noodle bowls in Chiang Mai.

 First, let’s talk about ingredients.
 Khao soi is a coconut based curry with egg noodles, chicken (sometimes beef), green onions, shallots, and a squeeze of lime.
 It packs a whole mouthwatering bite of umami that makes it memorable and comforting, and that umami really sets in when you allow the ingredients to simmer.